seb128/transition-tracker-operator/README.md

 # Ubuntu Transition Tracker Operator

 **Ubuntu Transition Tracker Operator** is a [charm](https://juju.is/charms-architecture) for deploying an Ubuntu transition tracker environment.

-This reposistory contains the code for the charm, the application is coming from the `ben` package and the [configs repository](https://git.launchpad.net/~ubuntu-transition-trackers/ubuntu-transition-tracker/+git/configs).
+This repository contains the code for the charm, the application is coming from the `ben` package and the [configs repository](ht tps://git.launchpad.net/~ubuntu-transition-trackers/ubuntu-transition-tracker/+git/configs).

 ## Basic usage